AB261/disaster_managment/README.md

 ### Introduction

 India is extremely vulnerable to natural hazards such as cyclones, earthquakes and floods.
 India's economy is vitally depenent on the occurences of these natural disasters; as such, their prevention is of utmost importance.
 Cyclones themselves, between 1980-2000, have affected 370 million people in India.
-Annually, 308 cyclones affect the East Coast.
+Annually, around 308 cyclones affect the East Coast.
 India, being surrounded by vast oceans on the southern side, is highly susceptible to attacks by cyclones.

 ### What we hope to achieve through our Application